otaru-rich/social-media-api/README.md

 ## Contact

-For any inquiries or support, please contact [richotaru@gmail.com](mailto:your-email-address).
+For any inquiries or support, please contact [Richard Otaru](mailto:richotaru@gmail.com).